brian-j-smith/Mamba.jl/doc/samplers/slice.rst

 * ``width::Vector{Float64}`` : vector of initial widths defining hyperrectangles from which to simulate values.

-MCMCSampler Constructor
+Sampler Constructor
 ^^^^^^^^^^^^^^^^^^^^^^^

 .. function:: Slice(params::Vector{Symbol}, width::Vector{T<:Real}; \
                 transform::Bool=false)

-	Construct an ``MCMCSampler`` object for multivariate (shrinkage) slice sampling.
+	Construct an ``Sampler`` object for multivariate (shrinkage) slice sampling.
 Parameters are assumed to be continuous, but may be constrained or unconstrained.

 	**Arguments**